a-prasser/rentscout-service/README.md

 - `/properties` a list of properties
 - `/properties/:id` a single property with given ID
 - `/reviews` a list of reviews
-- `/reviews/:id` a single review with given ID
+- `/reviews/:id` a list of reviews with given propertyID

 It Is built out of the [Monopoly Webservice Proejct](https://github.com/calvin-cs262-organization/monopoly-service) by kvlinden